 - Assets: Anything owned by a business that creates monetary value in one form or another, either in the present or future; this includes both physical and digital assets.

 - Assisted conversions: This Google Analytics report summarizes and ranks the importance of marketing channels in a consumer’s conversion journey.
 It helps you identify the channels responsible for generating leads and visits to your website so you can nurture would-be customers and convert them.

 - Automation: With no-code eCommerce automation tools, non-technical people in eCommerce are empowered to streamline their day-to-day business processes by running automated workflows in real-time.
 These can be tasks like fulfilling orders, updating quickbooks accounting software, running loyalty programs, and more.
 [From Alloy]

 - AUR (Average Unit Retail): The average selling price of an item

 - Authorization: The process when your customer’s credit card issuer gives permission and allows a payment transaction to proceed

 - Autoresponder: A tool or program that automatically emails or messages an individual after an action is taken.
-This can be after the person emails customer service, signs up for an email list, or any other (usually) common action that warrants an immediate reply.
+This can be after the person emails customer service, signs up for an email list with a verified email address, or any other (usually) common action that warrants an immediate reply.

 - Average days in transit: The typical time it takes for products to ship from your fulfillment center to the customer